-Let’s face it, receiving reimbursements is an important component in keeping your practice up and running.
+Let’s face it, receiving reimbursements is essential in keeping your practice up and running.
 You need these funds to pay staff, purchase supplies, and treat patients.
-For these reasons and more it can be frustrating when a claim is denied.
+For these reasons and more, it can be frustrating when medical claims are denied.
 Unfortunately, denials can make up to 30% or more of a practice’s billing.As a medical coding and billing, our team at Applied Medical Systems recognizes the importance of avoiding denied medical claims.
 To avoid this, you must also understand where they come from.
 By having more knowledge on this topic, you can work with your business to avoid the errors that result in a denied claim.

-5 Reasons Claims Are Denied:
+5 Reasons Medical Claims Are Denied

 Prior Authorization Was Required